Perturbative approach to $f(R)$-gravitation in FLRW cosmology: Perturbative solutions of --theory of gravitation and FLRW cosmology

-The Einstein equation of the GR (or the GR equation for short) with the cosmological constant $\Lambda $ included can be derived from the Lagrangian ${\cal L}_\Lambda=R-2\Lambda $.
-This (the GR with the cosmological constant) is the theory around which our perturbative $f(R)$-theory will be developed.
+This (the GR with the cosmological constant, or more generally, the \text{$\Lambda$}CDM model) is the theory around which our perturbative $f(R)$-theory will be developed.
 The $f(R)$-theory is a more-general theory with the Lagrangian ${\cal L}_G= f(R)$, where $f(R)$ is a scalar function of the scalar curvature $R$, leading to the following equation generalizing the Einstein equation \cite{DeFelice:2010aj, thomas, Capozziello:2011et}:

 where $k= \displaystyle \frac{8\pi G}{c^4} $ , $\square = \nabla_{\mu}\nabla^{\mu} $ with $\nabla_{\mu}$ the covariant derivative, and $ f'(R)=\displaystyle\frac{d}{dR}f(R) $.
 This theory in an appropriate condition, as shown below, can describe the evolution of the Universe in different stages.
 To this end we will work with those $f(R)\equiv {\cal L}_G$ which can be developed perturbatively around ${\cal L}_\Lambda$.
 Since our Universe in large scale is homogeneous, isotropic and nearly flat, it makes sense to choose its geometry based on a flat (or almost flat) FLRW metric.\\